MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/verify-dataverse-process-registerflowmachine.md

 ### Steps to activate the RegisterFlowMachine process

-1. Open the following url in a web browser (replace [org] with your orgnization identifier) and sign in.
+1. Open the following url in a web browser (replace [org] with your organization identifier) and sign in.

    `https://[org].crm.dynamics.com`